 We get this type of question shockingly often.
-Usually, it comes from someone who just returned from China calling to say that they just spent the last week in China, meeting with a whole slew of potential Chinese manufacturers, and they just realized (oftentimes by having read one of our blog posts on the need for a Non Disclosure Agreement) that they should have required the potential manufacturers to sign a Non Disclosure Agreement BEFORE showing them their product or prototype.
+Usually, it comes from someone who just returned from Asia calling to say they just spent the last week in China or Vietnam or India or wherever, meeting with a whole slew of potential manufacturers and they just realized (oftentimes by having read one of our blog posts on the need for an NNN Agreement) that they should have required the potential manufacturers to sign an NNN Agreement BEFORE revealing their product or prototype or CAD product drawings.

 So what can be done?
-How should this company deal with their manufacturer?
-How can this company protect its trade secrets now?
-With this particular company, all may not be lost. and that is why I struck its specific definition of their product and replaced it with the generic word, “product.”
+How should this company deal with their foreign manufacturer now?
+How can this company protect its trade secrets/IP now?
+With this particular company, all may not be los and that is why I deleted their specific definition of their product and replaced it with the generic word, “product.”

 If this company provided its product to just one manufacturer and is now planning to buy from just this one manufacturer, this company may end up doing just fine.

-What this company should have done BEFORE it showed its unique product to anyone in China (or anywhere else in the world for that matter) is to have required that Chinese manufacturer to sign a comprehensive NNN Agreement written in Chinese and tailored for enforceability in China.
-But that was not done, and the question is what can this company do now that it has returned without a China NDA of any kind.
+What this company should have done BEFORE it showed its unique product to anyone is to have required that manufacturer to sign a comprehensive NNN Agreement written specifically for the country in which that manufacturer is located.
+But that was not done, and the question is what can this company do now that it has returned without an NNN Agreement of any kind.

-This company can and should go to this particular Chinese manufacturer and say something along the following:
+This company can and should go to this particular manufacturer and say something along the following:

-We want you to manufacture our product, but for that to happen, we need you to sign this OEM Agreement.
+We want you to manufacture our product, but for that to happen, we need you to sign this Manufacturing Agreement.

-The OEM Agreement this company provides to its chosen Chinese manufacturer should contain each and every trade secret provision that should have gone into the NNN Agreement this company should have required the Chinese manufacturer to have signed before showing the Chinese manufacturer anything.
-If the Chinese manufacturer signs the OEM Agreement, the company will have its trade secret protections.
-If the Chinese manufacturer refuses to sign the OEM Agreement, the company will have a big problem.
+The Manufacturing Agreement this company provides to its chosen manufacturer should contain each and every trade secret provision that should have gone into the NNN Agreement this company should have required the manufacturer to have signed before showing the manufacturer anything.
+If the manufacturer signs the Manufacturing Agreement, the company will have its trade secret protections.
+If the Chinese manufacturer refuses to sign the Manufacturing Agreement, the company will have a big problem.

-In our experience, Chinese manufacturers will virtually always sign a legitimate OEM Agreement containing trade secret protections becuase the Chinese manufacturer wants the manufacturing business.
-I would estimate that Chinese manufacturers sign our OEM Agreements around 98% of the time and those few times that they do not it is because they are not a legitimate company and they do not want to be bound by legitimate requirements.
-In other words, the Chinese manufacturer that refuses to sign an OEM Agreement does so because they intend to steal trade secrets or fail to deliver on their quality promises and they do not want to sign a contract that could effectively penalize them for doing so.
+Manufacturers virtually always will sign a legitimate Manufacturing Agreement containing trade secret protections because they want the manufacturing business.
+If they do not sign, it is because they are not a legitimate company and they do not want to be bound by legitimate requirements.
+In other words, the manufacturer that refuses to sign a Manufacturing Agreement does so because they intend to steal trade secrets or fail to deliver on their quality promises and they do not want to sign a contract that could effectively penalize them for doing so.

-The much tougher problem is the company that comes back to the United States having shown its unique product to ten Chinese manufacturers.
-That company can get a protective OEM Agreement from just one or two of them (i.e. the ones whom it is going to use for manufacutering) and it will then always have a problem with eight or nine of them.
+The much tougher problem is the company that comes returns to their home country after having shown its unique product to ten manufacturers.
+That company can get a protective Manufacturing Agreement from just the ones it will be using to manufacture its products, but that means it will remain at great risk with eight or nine of them.

-The real solution, however, is not to go to China without an NNN Agreement at the ready.
+The real solution is always to have an NNN Agreement at the ready.

-If you are seeking to have your product manufactured in China, I suggest you scour the following regarding NNN/NDA Agreements:
+If you are seeking to have your product manufactured overseas, I suggest you scour the following regarding NNN Agreements:

-- Why Non Disclosures (NDAs) Alone Are Not Enough For China.
+- Why NDAs Do Not Work For China.